selfspy/selfspy/README.md

                         letters.
 Key timings are stored to enable activity calculation in selfstats.py.
 If this switch is used, you will never be asked for password.
+  --change-password     Change the password used to encrypt the keys columns
+                        and exit.
 ```

 Everything you do is stored in a Sqlite database in your DATA_DIR.
 Things that you type (passwords, for example) are generally too sensitive to leave in plain text, so they are encrypted with the supplied password.
 Other database columns, like process names and window titles, are not encrypted.
 This makes it faster and easier to search for them later.